About Same Sex Partner Dancing

 Dance Classes which are geared specifically for dancers who identify

-as LGBTQ, lesbian, gay, queer, bisexual, trans, or otherwise.
+as LGBTQIA, lesbian, gay, queer, bisexual, trans, non-binary or more.
 At OUT

 to Dance, leading or following is a choice, not a restriction.

-to 100!), race, sexual orientation, body size, or level of dance experience.
+OUT to Dance warmly welcomes adults of any age, race, sexual orientation, body size, or level of dance experience.

 Lead or Follow?